During and after treatment

 Follow-up appointments

-The first appointment is a telephone call with a radiographer 2 weeks after your last radiotherapy treatment.
-This appointment will be booked for you, and the date and time given to you by the radiographers.
+The first appointment is a phone call with a radiographer 2 weeks after your last radiotherapy treatment.
+The radiographers will give you the details of this appointment.

 The second appointment is with your oncologist 1 year after your last radiotherapy treatment.
-You will need to book the appointment.
+You will need to book this appointment.
 The radiographers will tell you how to book this appointment.